jaydeluca/DigDat-Surveys/readme.md

 - Registered users can see survey results
 - If logged in user and survey owner, see detailed results link
 - If logged in user and not survey owned, see link for public results

+## Notes
+- Try and include unique ID's to button elements for easier testing